Treatment Of Obsessive Compulsive Disorder (OCD)

 - Thoughts that you might be harmed

 - Thoughts that you might harm others

-If one or more of the above symptoms resonates with you, I encourage you to look into OCD therapy today.
-Research shows that the most effective treatments for OCD are Cognitive Behavioral Therapy (CBT) and medication.
+If one or more of the above symptoms resonates with you, I encourage you to look into therapy for OCD.
+Research shows that the most effective treatments for OCD are forms of Cognitive Behavioral Therapy (CBT) and medication.
 EMDR therapy can also be used effectively to treat OCD.